cyberbotics/webots/docs/guide/samples-community-projects.md

 3. Add robots by pressing the `Add new object` button (Ctrl + Shift + A) and selecting `PROTO nodes (Extra Projects)`

 4. Be awesome and add things to the Community Projects repository.
-It doesnt have to be a robot model, it can also be a sample-world or controller.
+It doesn't have to be a robot model, it can also be a sample world or controller.